Projects

 Our Development team:

-The Butler SRO (Single Room Occupancy) Affordable Housing Project
+The Butler SRO (Single Room Occupancy) Supportive Housing Project

 803 Aiviq, Lot 940, Plan 3596 (AKA, the ‘Butler Building’)